For 8 Years, A 'Wall Street Journal' Story Haunted His Career. Now He Wants It Fixed

 Davis had written a Huffington Post piece attacking Eisman and Shireman and another for The Hill.
 Sloan pulled back from taking the job when public outcry ensued after Davis acknowledged he had been hired to represent a for-profit college trade group.

-And so, in 2014, a conservative outfit called the Center for Consumer Freedom revealed that Sloan's own group — Citizens for Responsibility and Ethics in Washington — had received $150,000 in 2010 and 2011 from a nonprofit funded by a longtime liberal benefactor named John Sperling.
+And so, in 2014, a conservative outfit called the Center for Consumer Freedom revealed that Sloan's own group had received $150,000 in 2010 and 2011 from a nonprofit funded by a longtime liberal benefactor named John Sperling.
 Sperling, who died in 2014, was the founder of the University of Phoenix, a giant for-profit university.
 Sperling had helped fund other liberal groups that had denounced Shireman and the Education Department rules as well.

 Sloan tells NPR those connections were immaterial to her pursuit of Shireman.
 "Sperling had been a long-time donor, of course.
 A major Democratic donor," Sloan tells NPR.
 "People wanted to find other reasons why we [pursued the Eisman-Shireman connection].
 So it had to be the Sperling thing or that it had to be the Lanny Davis thing."